What is Louisiana Law for Indecent Behavior with Juveniles?

 (2) The transmission, delivery or utterance of any textual, visual, written, or oral communication depicting lewd or lascivious conduct, text, words, or images to any person reasonably believed to be under the age of 17 and reasonably believed to be at least 2 years younger than the offender.

-Attorney Elizabeth B. Carpenter has defended many Sex Offense cases in southern Louisiana.
-We understand that many people accused of Sex Crimes are not guilty.
-We are here to defend our clients, not judge them.
-If you or a loved one has been accused of a Sex Offense, contact Elizabeth B. Carpenter, Esq. for a consultation from an experienced lawyer.
+Attorney Elizabeth B. Carpenter has represented many people in cases involving allegations of sex crimes throughout southern Louisiana.
+She knows that many people accused of Sex Crimes are not guilty.
+If you or a loved one has been accused of indecent behavior with Juveniles, contact Elizabeth B. Carpenter, Esq. for a consultation with an experienced New Orleans criminal defense lawyer.
 Protecting your freedom is important to us.
+504-599-5955